-(10) EXEMPTION FROM STATUTES.-
+10. EXEMPTION FROM STATUTES.-

-- (a) A center must operate pursuant to its charter and is exempt from all statutes of the Florida School Code except provisions pertaining to civil rights and to student health, safety, and welfare, or as otherwise required by law. - (b) A center must comply with the Florida K-20 Education Code with respect to providing services to students with disabilities. - (c) A center must comply with the antidiscrimination provisions in s. $\underline{1000.05}$ and the provisions in s. $\underline{1002.33}(24)$ which relate to the employment of relatives.
+a.
+A center must operate pursuant to its charter and is exempt from all statutes of the Florida School Code except provisions pertaining to

+- civil rights and to student health, safety, and welfare, or as otherwise required by law. - b.
+A center must comply with the Florida K-20 Education Code with respect to providing services to students with disabilities. - c.
+A center must comply with the antidiscrimination provisions in s.
+1000.05 and the provisions in s.
+1002.33(24) which relate to the employment of relatives.

-(11) FUNDING.-
+11. FUNDING.-

-- (a) Notwithstanding any other provision of law, a charter technical career center's student membership enrollment must be calculated pursuant to this section. - (b) Each district school board and Florida College System institution that sponsors a charter technical career center shall pay directly to the center an amount stated in the charter.
+- a.
+Notwithstanding any other provision of law, a charter technical career center's student membership enrollment must be calculated pursuant to this section. - b.
+Each district school board and Florida College System institution that sponsors a charter technical career center shall pay directly to the center an amount stated in the charter.
 State funding shall be generated for the center for its student enrollment and program outcomes as provided in law.
-A center is eligible for funding from workforce education funds, the Florida Education Finance Program, and the Florida College System Program Fund, depending upon the programs conducted by the center. - (c) A center may receive other state and federal aid, grants, and revenue through the district school board or Florida College System institution board of trustees. - (d) A center may receive gifts and grants from private sources. - (e) A center may not levy taxes or issue bonds, but it may charge a student tuition fee consistent with authority granted in its charter and permitted by law. - (f) A center shall provide for an annual financial audit in accordance with s.
+A center is eligible for funding from workforce education funds, the Florida Education Finance Program, and the Florida College System Program Fund, depending upon the programs conducted by the center. - c.
+A center may receive other state and federal aid, grants, and revenue through the district school board or Florida College System institution board of trustees. - d.
+A center may receive gifts and grants from private sources. - e.
+A center may not levy taxes or issue bonds, but it may charge a student tuition fee consistent with authority granted in its charter and permitted by law. - f.
+A center shall provide for an annual financial audit in accordance with s.
 218.39.
 A center shall provide a monthly financial statement to the sponsor.
-The monthly financial statement shall be in a form prescribed by the Department of Education. - (g) A center must define in the charter agreement the delivery system in which the instructional offering of educational services will be placed.
-The rules governing this delivery system must be applied to all of the center's students and must authorize all other sponsoring educational systems to report required enrollment and student data based solely on the rules of the offering institution.
-Each sponsor shall earn full-time equivalent membership for each student for funding and reporting purposes.
+The monthly financial statement shall be in a form prescribed by the Department of Education.